rkeplin/bible-angularjs-ui/README.md

 # Bible AngularJS UI

 Bible AngularJS UI is an open source project that displays multiple translations of The Holy Bible and verse cross references.
-All of the data was gathered from the MySQL database found [here](https://github.com/scrollmapper/bible_databases).
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ### Included Translations